Effect of the 2007–08 Writers Guild of America strike on television: Talk shows

 Late night comedy shows such as The Tonight Show with Jay Leno, Late Night with Conan O'Brien, Jimmy Kimmel Live!, Late Show with David Letterman, The Late Late Show with Craig Ferguson, The Daily Show with Jon Stewart, and Saturday Night Live began airing reruns immediately.
-Last Call resumed airing on December 3, with host Carson Daly explaining that if he did not do so, his staff would have been fired.
-On January 2, 2008, the Tonight Show and Late Night returned on NBC with new episodes.
+Last Call with Carson Daly resumed airing on December 3, with host Carson Daly explaining that if he did not do so, his staff would have been fired.
+On January 2, 2008, The Tonight Show and Late Night returned on NBC with new episodes.
 Conan O'Brien stated, "An unwritten version of 'Late Night,' though not desirable, is possible -- and no one has to be fired."

 On November 12, 2007, instead of a recent episode, NBC aired an episode of The Tonight Show from November 17, 2003.
 Beginning the week of November 26, The Tonight Show began continuously airing "vintage" episodes.
 The Tonight Show was reportedly planning to air new episodes beginning November 19, having guest hosts to fill in for Jay Leno.
 This did not occur, however.

 Several talk show hosts who refused to do their shows announced that they would pay non-striking staff members out of their own pockets through the end of the year, including David Letterman and Conan O'Brien.
 Jay Leno was chided when NBC fired his non-striking staff, after he promised them they would not have to worry about their jobs.
 Leno later announced that he would also pay his staff for the next 2 weeks starting December 2, 2007.

 David Letterman and his Worldwide Pants, Inc. production company broke ranks with the networks and negotiated its own independent contract with the WGA in late 2007.
 The deal was independent and only between the production company and the union, and allowed the company to start new shows in 2008.